Aelred Carlyle

-Aelred Carlyle OSB (7 February 1874 - 14 October 1955) founded, around 1895, the first regularised Anglican Benedictine community of monks.
+Aelred Carlyle OSB (born Benjamin Fearnley Carlyle; 7 February 1874 - 14 October 1955) was an English monk who founded the first regularised Anglican Benedictine community of monks around 1895.

 Early life and monastic profession

 Born Benjamin Fearnley Carlyle, he was educated at Blundell's School.
-In 1892, he commenced medical training at St. Bartholomew's Hospital, London.
+In 1892, he commenced medical training at St Bartholomew's Hospital, London.
 He did not complete his medical training.
 Instead, influenced by the Oxford Movement of the period, he embraced a vision of monastic life as he envisioned it having been followed in the Middle Ages, full of ritual and tradition.
 A charismatic individual, Carlyle succeeded where others had failed in having the vision of such a life within the Church of England approved by the Archbishop of Canterbury.
 By 1895 he had established a community of monks under his leadership, taking monastic vows under the monastic name of Aelred, assuming the role of abbot.